Need to furnish your home on a budget? Hand-me-down furniture is a fantastic solution! Here are 5 reasons I love it…

 When it comes to furnishing your home, a potentially huge expense is furniture.

 While some of my family’s furniture is newer, most is a compilation of hand-me-downs or fantastic auction finds.
-I love our second-hand collection for five reasons:
+I love our second-hand collection for 5 reasons:

 1. Hand-me-down furniture is unique.